bionode/bionode-watermill/examples/capitalize/README.md

 # Capitalize

-Simple pipeline which takes source files and transforms their contents to become capitalized.
+Simple pipeline which takes a source file and transforms its contents to become capitalized.